dubber123/goMeals/README.md

  -automatic is where it finds the current time of day and matches you up with a meal
 6. Enjoy!

 If you have any questions, feel free to contact me on discord.
 My name is dubber#7428.
+I have family/friends on so feel free to shoot me a friend req.

 Big thanks to Discoli for teaching me the basics of GoLang (structs, json marshalling, golang funcs, defer funcs, ioutil, strings, etc etc).